Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Edibles and Vaping weed

-From there, you can take a hit when you feel the effects wear off to maintain the sensation.
-As you become more accustomed to cannabis, you can gradually increase the amount.
+From there, you can take a hit as desired or when you feel the effects wear off to maintain the sensation.
+As you become more accustomed to cannabis, you can gradually increase the amount you start with.
 With time, you can also explore more options to make the most of your cannabis experience.

 4. Efficiency